 6. Test Your Sprayer

-Note: some of these steps will vary based on your particular paint sprayer.
-Below, you’ll find more specific priming instructions for some of the most popular paint sprayer brands.
+Note: some of these steps will vary based on your particular airless paint sprayer.
+Below, you’ll find more separate priming hose instructions for some of the most popular paint sprayers brands.

 Should You Use A Paint Sprayer For Primer?